VirusTotal/yara/docs/writingrules.rst

 offered by YARA of referencing one rule from another (see :ref:`referencing-rules`) they become useful.
 Private rules can serve as building blocks for other rules, and at the same time prevent cluttering YARA's output with irrelevant information.
-To delcare a rule as private just add the keyword ``private`` before the rule declaration.
+To declare a rule as private just add the keyword ``private`` before the rule declaration.

 .. code-block:: yara